ewelot/airtools/README.md

   basic FITS routines

-Instructions for compilation/installation of all required software components can be found in the file [INSTALL](INSTALL.md).
+Instructions for installation of all required software components on Linux can be found in the file [INSTALL](INSTALL.md).

-Some information about how to start AIRTOOLS is given in a basic [GettingStarted](doc/GettingStarted.txt) file.
-Users who wish to setup the AIRTOOLS software on computers running a Windows operating system or MacOS X should consult the [README.Windows](doc/README.Windows.md) file.
+Users who wish to setup the
+AIRTOOLS software on computers running a Windows operating system or MacOS X should consult the [README.Windows](doc/README.Windows.md) file first.

+For basic information about how to start AIRTOOLS after successful installation please consult the [GettingStarted](doc/GettingStarted.txt) text file.